Remember Jewish Zwierzyniec

 In the first years of the 20th century, the Leflers and Szmul Litwak ran a few tailor’s shops.
 Three Wagner brothers -- Dawid, Srul and Berko -- had their own cap factory, grocer's shop and lodging residence in Rudka.

-Originally, the local Jews came under the kehilla in Szczebrzeszy; Jews from Zwierzyniec and Rudka were buried in the Jewish cemetery there.
+Originally, the local Jews came under the kehilla in Szczebrzeszyn; Jews from Zwierzyniec and Rudka were buried in the Jewish cemetery there.
 Towards the 19th century, a synagogue was constructed in Zwierzyniec, and an independent religious community was established only as late as the interwar period.
 A Jewish cemetery was built in 1928.

 In the early 1930s, the kehilla Board owned a synagogue, house of prayer, mikvah, cemetery, slaughterhouse, and a religious school.
 Szaja Grynberg was appointed rabbi of the kehilla of Zwierzyniec in 1929; Icek Krigszer became the synagogue caretaker (shames); Szmul Ber Nordman performed the role of shochet.
 A wealthy tradesman by the name of Jurfest was the owner of a sawmill operating in the town.
 Szlomo Holcberg operated a shoe store, tailor shops were owned by Lefler and Szmul Litwak; and Dawid, Srul and Berko Wagner (three brothers) ran a factory in nearby Rudka.